 Mercury can also accumulate in the gastrointestinal tract, the mouth, the lungs, the thyroid gland, the pituitary gland, and more.

 Can amalgam fillings be removed?

-Once people learn about the risks that the mercury found in amalgam fillings pose to their health, their next question is usually: Can they be removed to avoid these health problems?
-This is especially true for people who are already suffering from the side effects, but had yet to find the cause for their symptoms.
+Once people learn about the risks that the mercury found in amalgam fillings pose to their health, they usually want to remove them.
+This is especially true for people already suffering from effects but hadn’t yet found the cause.

-The answer is yes, they can be removed, but it must be done very carefully.
-If it’s impossible to follow a very strict protocol of removal, it’s best to leave these fillings in place to keep both the dentist and the patient from being exposed to a sudden release of mercury that could cause much greater damage to their health.
+The answer is yes, a dentist can remove them, but he or she must do it very carefully.
+If it’s impossible to follow a very strict protocol of removal, it’s best to leave these fillings in place.
+This is because it’s necessary to keep both the dentist and the patient from being exposed to a sudden release of mercury.
+This could cause much greater damage to their health.